 Industry Opportunity Cost

-Related to the idea of a price tag, the financial opportunity cost of an entire year of working is an expense people should acknowledge as the cost of getting the full degree experience.
-For many people who are doing a three-year plan, their new-grad salaries can be $150k-$250k and I’ve seen a few offers like $500k.
+Related to the idea of a price tag, the financial opportunity cost of an entire year of salary is something people should acknowledge.
+For many people who are doing a three-year plan, their new grad salaries can be $150k-$250k and I’ve seen a few offers like $500k.
 I don’t know if these kinds of offers will last long term, but at present there is a sizable sum of money that people are walking away from.
 In a long career of 40-50 years and compounded growth, it might not amount to a large portion of overall net worth, but it is a lot of money nevertheless.
 This one year’s pay can become a large part of adequate retirement savings depending on the circumstances of retirement.

 Doing A Combined Masters

 I knew many people who did a 3+1 BS+MS program, which let them graduate at the same time as their typical cohort, have the same number of internships, and walk out with a nicer degree.
-While most CS-related jobs no longer have a huge boost for doing a master’s like in the past, it’s still a sizable bump in many cases, and not having to take a career break for one is really nice.
-Access to classes is quite similar to undergrad, but getting a whole extra degree for taking a full schedule of 4 years of CS classes is nice.
-Many CS degrees don’t have an explicit 3+1 program, but generally you can just apply for a master’s like normal and get in through some combination of connections and home-field bias.
+While most CS-related jobs no longer have a huge boost for doing a master’s like in the past, it’s still a sizable bump in few cases, and not having to take a career break for one is really nice.
+Access to classes is quite similar to undergrad, but getting a whole extra degree for one more year of CS classes is nice.
+As many CS degrees don’t have an explicit 3+1 program, you can just apply for a master’s to start right after.
+Generally most good students will get in through home-field bias and internal connections.

 This can actually work out cheaper than a normal 4-year degree too, because grad-school teaching and research positions often come with tuition waivers and stipends, while the undergrad equivalents barely hit minimum wage and don’t offer as many hours.
 Many people I know got to experience 4 years at UIUC more cheaply because of this, though it’d be nice if undergrads were given the same level of waivers like some universities do.

-Note for F1 Visa: keep in mind doing a combined program for 4 years will skip the 3 years of OPT (1 year normal + 2 years STEM), which means less time in industry and lottery attempts if that is your goal.
-If you’re targeting academia this is fine, but just keep this caveat in mind.
+Note for OPT: doing a combined program for 4 years will skip the 3 years of undergrad OPT (1 year normal + 2 years STEM), which means less time in industry and fewer lottery attempts if that is your goal.
+If you’re targeting academia this is fine.

 Starting Grad School Earlier

-As an undergrad, UIUC enables you to get a grad student-like experience with teaching, research, grants, publishing and upper div classes, but why not just become a graduate student earlier if you’re really sure about your path.
-Being a grad student explicitly makes it easier, and having an extra year to focus on research can really produce better outcomes for many students.
-I still recommend spending the full time in undergrad to explore if being a grad student is the right move and not getting locked into the wrong research area, but getting there a year earlier can be nice.
+As an undergrad, UIUC enables you to get a grad student-like experience with teaching, research, grants, publishing and upper div classes, but becoming a graduate student earlier is worth considering if you’re sure about your path.
+Being a grad student explicitly makes it easier, and having an extra year to focus on research can really produce better outcomes.
+I still recommend spending the full time in undergrad to explore whether it’s the right move before getting locked into a research area, but getting there a year earlier can be nice.
 If you also intended to do a PhD at UIUC, this can be quite streamlined since you can double dip the initial breadth requirements from undergrad too.

 Study Abroad